MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/puzzle.md

       the `[PUZZLE NAME]`." in the Puzzle's Room channel.

 * `key lock`
-    * A Player must have an [[Inventory Item|Data-Structure:-InventoryItem]] based on the [[Prefab|Data-Structure:-Prefab]] specified in the Puzzle's solution in order to solve the Puzzle.
+    * A Player must have an [Inventory Item](inventory_item.md) based on the [Prefab](prefab.md) specified in the Puzzle's solution in order to solve the Puzzle.
 If no solution is given, this Puzzle behaves almost identically to a `toggle`-type Puzzle.
 If a Player solves the Puzzle, Alter Ego will narrate "`[Player displayName]` unlocks the `[PUZZLE NAME]`." in the Puzzle's Room channel.
     * Once the Puzzle has been solved, it can be unsolved when a Player uses the lock alias for the use command, but only if they have the required Inventory Item.
 If the Player does not have the required Inventory Item, Alter Ego will narrate "`[Player displayName]` attempts and fails to lock the `[PUZZLE NAME]`." in the Puzzle's Room